-CO No. Course Objectives CO-1 Understand the history and development of microbiology $CO^{2}$ Interpret the physiochemical and biological characteristics of 0-2 microorganisms CO-3 Analyze the microbial technique in vertinary microbiology CO-4 Evaluate the sources of infection in animals.
+CO No. The learners will be able to CO-1 Understand the history and development of microbiology CO-2 Interpret the physiochemical and biological characteristics of microorganisms CO-3 Analyze the microbial technique in vertinary microbiology CO-4 Evaluate the sources of infection in animals.
 CO-5 Create awareness about veterinary diseases and prevention.